SzymonDiechtiar/homelab-showcase/README.md

 - **cert-manager** – Automated TLS certificate management (all services are exposed over HTTPS)
 - **Jellyfin** – Media streaming server
 - **Media automation stack** – Automated media management and organization
+- **Prometheus** – Monitoring system collecting metrics from Kubernetes and infrastructure
+- **Grafana** – Visualization platform for Prometheus metrics and other data sources

 All externally accessible services are routed through Traefik and secured using TLS certificates managed by cert-manager.

 Example configurations for selected services can be found in the [`configs/`](./configs) directory.

+## Future Tools

+I am working towards implementing the following tools to enhance my homelab's functionality and automation:

+- **GitOps**: Managing Kubernetes deployments and infrastructure with Git, aiming for a more automated, version-controlled workflow.
+- **ArgoCD**: Continuous delivery tool for automating application deployments to Kubernetes clusters.
+- **Terraform**: Infrastructure as code (IaC) for automating the provisioning and management of cloud and on-premise resources.

+These tools will improve the management and scalability of my infrastructure and align with industry best practices for DevOps and cloud-native workflows.

 ## Storage